konapun/base46-rt/README.md

 Just include `"konapun/base46-rt"` in your plugin manager.
 It doesn't have to be loaded because it will be loaded manually upon use.

 ### How to use
-You can create a theme using either terminal colors or base16 colors.
+You can create a theme using base16 colors or one of the available scheme generators.
 Once your theme is created, simply return it from your theme file.

 #### Use a base16 palette as a source
 ```lua